cemreefe/MarkdownBlogger-Test/source/blog/i-hate-password-managers.md

 Okay, its actually quite simple.
 Let me go over it with a simple example.

-Here's an example password function.
+Here's an example "password function".
 My context is only the url of the website.

 > `<number of letters in the website name + 5>.<last 3 letters of the website, reversed><last letter of the website's TLD><! if it ends with a vowel, ? otherwise><number of consonants in the website's name>`